An Overview of Bob Kloppenburg's SOS Pressure DefenseBy Dr. James Gels, From the Coach’s Clipboard Basketball Playbook

 Bob Kloppenburg's SOS Book and DVDs:

-If you find the SOS defensive system to your liking, I highly, strongly recommend your purchasing the DVDs and book.
+If you like the SOS defensive system, I recommend your purchasing the DVDs and book.
 The DVDs present the whole system very clearly and include demonstrations and descriptions of all the necessary, important drills, as well as on-court demonstrations...
 Coach Gels

 SOS Pressure Defense - 4th Edition, paperback, by Bob Kloppenburg